 From India, Mumbai

-There will not be any legal complications as right to work and right to take decision with whom or where to work are fundamental rights of the individual and the employer can not object to it.
-However, the right to issue a good service certificate being the authority of the employer, he can harm you a lot.
-That is why I advise you to have a settlement and leave with a good record.
+There will not be any legal complications as the right to work and the right to make decisions about whom or where to work are fundamental rights of the individual, and the employer cannot object to it.
+However, the right to issue a good service certificate, being the authority of the employer, can harm you a lot.
+That is why I advise you to settle and leave with a good record.

 Regards,